bockp/Edge-Detection-project/Article-month1.md

 Finally, to obtain edges as zero-width segments, a thinning step is required : if the gradient magnitude is not a local maximum along the gradient direction, the point is suppressed from the edge candidates.

-In practice, this algorithm works by using two masks, one horizontal and one vertical[sobelAlgo] (Fig2), these masks are designed to respond maximally to edges in the horizontal and vertical directions, respectively, and also smoothen out the gaussian noise in advance to reduce the noise sensitivity of the algorithm.
+In practice, this algorithm works by using two masks, one horizontal and one vertical[sobelAlgo] [Fig.2], these masks are designed to respond maximally to edges in the horizontal and vertical directions, respectively, and also smoothen out the gaussian noise in advance to reduce the noise sensitivity of the algorithm.

 ![Fig.2](https://github.com/bockp/Edge-Detection-project/blob/master/images/filters.png)

 **Fig.2: Sobel horizontal and vertical masks**

-The two resulting images are then combined to get an image representing the approximate  absolute  gradient  magnitude of the original image.
+The two resulting images are then combined to get an image representing the approximate  absolute  gradient  magnitude of the original image [Fig.3].

 ![Fig.3](https://github.com/bockp/Edge-Detection-project/blob/master/images/BikesgrayFig3.jpg)

 **Fig.3: (a)original image,(b) Sobel Y-gradient image, (c) sobel X-gradient image, (d)absolute gradient magnitude image**

-## Laplacian based methods (Laplacian of Gaussian, Marr-Hidreth Filter):
+## Laplacian based methods:

-*formulas described in Bovik... to be inserted to illustate each step*

 The Laplacian is a 2D isotropic measure of the 2nd spatial derivative [Equation.3].
 It is used to detect regions of rapid intensity change in an image :
 - In the regions of constant intensity (intensity gradient equal to zero), the Laplacian is equal to zero.